-Extension racks have a frame that locks into the rack supports on both sides.
-Once the frame is locked into place, always use the upper front rail to pull the rack out to its full extension position when placing or removing cookware.
+Always pull the rack out by its upper front rail to its fully open position, when placing or removing cookware.

 If extension racks are difficult to extend, lubricate the racks with the graphite lubricant provided with your oven.
-Remove the rack from the oven (see Extension Rack Removal), remove debris in the slide tracks with a paper towel, shake the graphite lubricant, and place 4 small drops on the two bottom tracks of the left and right sides.
+Remove the rack from the oven, remove debris in the side tracks with a paper towel, shake the graphite lubricant and place 4 small drops on the two bottom tracks of the left and right sides.
 Open and close the rack several times to distribute the lubricant.